dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 you can start with the _null-shorting_ cascade (`?..`), which guarantees that none of the cascade operations are attempted on a `null` object.
-As a result, the code becomes much shorter, and you don't need the `button` variable.
+Using cascades shortens the code and makes the `button` variable unnecessary:

 <?code-excerpt "misc/bin/cheatsheet/cascades.dart (query-with-cascades)"?>
 ```dart